DETAILED ACTION

 Examiner further notes that the limitation “…wherein a delivery system time of release is tunable via varying an alginate polymer content encapsulating the α-CGRP and irradiating the at least one alginate polymer to vary stiffness of the alginate polymer content encapsulating the α-CGRP to arrive at a pre-selected dosage of the at least one α-CGRP delivered over an extended period of time and wherein the at least one α-CGRP peptide is encapsulated via electrospray method to produce microcapsules ” recites a product-by-process limitation.

 Product-by-process claims are not limited to the manipulations of the recited steps, only the structure implied by the steps. “[E]ven though product-by-process claims are limited by and defined by the process, determination of patentability is based on the product itself.
 The patentability of a product does not depend on its method of production.
 If the product in the product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior product was made by a different process.”
 See MPEP § 2113.
 Claim 1 is drawn to delivery system for maintaining peptide levels in plasma comprising: at least one a-calcitonin gene regulated peptide (a-CGRP); at least one alginate polymer, wherein the at least one a-CGRP is encapsulated in the at least one alginate polymer to form at least one alginate-a-CGRP; and wherein a delivery system time of release is tunable via varying an alginate polymer content encapsulating the a-CGRP and irradiating the at least one alginate polymer to vary stiffness of the alginate polymer content encapsulating the a-CGRP to arrive at a pre-selected dosage of the at least one a-CGRP delivered over an extended period of time; and wherein the at least one a-CGRP peptide is encapsulated via an electrospray method to produce microcapsules.
 The substance and structure of the claimed delivery system is not affected by this limitation, which merely reflects one version of a process that could be used to make the product.
 The delivery system could be made in other ways, thus, the limitation “wherein a delivery system time of release is tunable via varying an alginate polymer content encapsulating the a-CGRP and irradiating the at least one alginate polymer to vary stiffness of the alginate polymer content encapsulating the a-CGRP to arrive at a pre-selected dosage of the at least one a-CGRP delivered over an extended period of time; and wherein the at least one a-CGRP peptide is encapsulated via an electrospray method to produce microcapsules…” does not add patentable weight to the claim.
 If the product in this claim is the same as or obvious from a product of the prior art, the claim is unpatentable.
 The delivery system comprising CGRP and alginate is clearly disclosed in the prior art (Southard teaches delivery system comprising CGRP and a biodegradable polymer.
-Kawashima teaches such a system comprising calcitonin derivative and alginate polymer) thus claim 1 is rejected as unpatentable over Southard and Kawashima.
+Kawashima teaches such a system comprising calcitonin derivative and alginate polymer) thus claim 1 is rejected as unpatentable over Southard, Belhaj, and Kawashima.

 Regarding claim 2, Southard teaches that the method helps in delivering CGRP for a time and at a dose effective to provide symptomatic relief, prevent exacerbation of symptoms, and/or prevent and/or delay progression of the disease state of heart failure in said patient [0041].
 Southard teaches that the invention provides a method of treating patients comprising administering CGRP to the patient such that circulating plasma levels of CGRP are sufficient to maintain hemodynamic stability, thereby preventing or delaying exacerbation symptoms [0336].
+Additionally, Belhaj teaches delayed release up to day 6 (Page 17, last 3 lines).
+Further, Examiner notes that the instant delivery system has been rendered obvious by the cited references and that the limitation of the number of days the delivery system releases the a-CGRP is an expected result.
+Further, MPEP 2111.04 states: claim scope is not limited by claim language that suggests or makes optional but does not require steps to be performed, or by claim language that does not limit a claim to a particular structure.
+In the instant case, the limitation expresses the intended result of the method step of claim 1 and is given little patentable weight.

 Regarding claim 3, Southard teaches that CGRP encapsulated in the microparticle must be released from the microparticle before traveling through the gel matrix and entering the biological system and that the immediate release, or the burst, associated with microparticle delivery systems can be reduced and modulated.
 Since the release rates of CGRP from these two systems can be quite different, embedding microparticles in the gel phase offers additional modulation and economical use of CGRP and that the benefits include higher bioavailability and longer duration of action than either system when used alone [0291].

 Regarding claim 5, Southard teaches a miniature drug-dispensing system that operates like a miniature syringe and releases minute quantities of concentrated sequence modified CGRP formulations in a continuous, consistent flow over months or years [0315].
 Examiner notes that this particular teaching reads on the CGRP remaining stable since there is an expectation that a composition that is being administered over months or years has to be stable for it to have the therapeutic effect, rendering obvious claim 5.
+Additionally, Belhaj teaches that the microcapsules were rehydrated using deionized water and tested morphologically to ensure complete recovery and shape retaining (Page 14, 2nd paragraph, line 6-7; Page 17, 2nd paragraph, line 1-2).

 Regarding claim 8, Kawashima teaches the use of mucoadhesive PLGA nanosphere system to improve oral mucosal delivery of calcitonin derivatives, e.g., elcatonin, in rats by coating the surface of the nanospheres with a mucoadhesive polymer and that the Elcatonin-encapsulated PLGA nanospheres is coated with mucoadhesive polymer, such as poly(acrylic acid), sodium alginate, and chitosan (page 79, left col. 3rd paragraph, line 1-11).
 It would have been obvious to prepare a delivery system comprising CGRP and a biodegradable polymer such as alginate that comprises sodium-alginate.